Nantong Rongdu Thread Co., Ltd.

 Bonded Thread

-Bonded sewing thread is typically a two, three, or four-ply construction coated with resin that makes filaments twisting more tough with a uniform finish which prevents the ply ends from unraveling in the reverse direction.
+Bonded thread is typically a two, three, or four-ply construction coated with resin that makes filaments twisting more tough with a uniform finish which prevents the ply ends from unraveling in the reverse direction.
 Besides adding abrasion resistance and smooth stitching, the resin coating improves environmental resistance like heat tolerance, chemical and mildew resistance.
-Therefore, heavy duty bonded sewing thread outperforms non-bonded thread in most heavy fabric applications where bonded thread is always the superior choice.
+Therefore, Bonded thread outperforms non-bonded thread in most heavy fabric applications where bonded thread is always the superior choice.

 Types of Bonded Thread